 Is the CR function integrated into the structure, not added as an afterthought?

 This is especially critical for concentrates, edibles, and vape products.
-For certified options across formats, see our child resistant packaging collection.
+For options across formats, see our child resistant packaging collection.

 A single launch can expand into 10–20+ SKUs — and that’s where real customization capability is tested.